Immigration to the United States

-Immigrants to the United States take the Oath of Allegiance at a naturalization ceremony at the Grand Canyon National Park in Arizona, September 2010.

-Population growth rate with and without migration in the U.S.

-In 2017, out of the U.S. foreign-born population, some 45% (20.7 million) were naturalized citizens, 27% (12.3 million) were lawful permanent residents, 6% (2.2 million) were temporary lawful residents, and 23% (10.5 million) were unauthorized immigrants.
+In 2017, out of the U.S. foreign-born population, some 45% (20.7 million) were naturalized citizens, 27% (12.3 million) were lawful permanent residents, 6% (2.2 million) were temporary lawful residents, and 23% (10.5 million) were unauthorized unlawful residents.
 The United States led the world in refugee resettlement for decades, admitting more refugees than the rest of the world combined.

-Causes of migration include poverty, crime and environmental degradation.
+Causes of migration include poverty, crime, societal collapse and environmental degradation.

-Some research suggests that immigration is beneficial to the United States economy.
-With few exceptions, the evidence suggests that on average, immigration has positive economic effects on the native population, but it is mixed as to whether low-skilled immigration adversely affects low-skilled natives.
+Some research suggests that immigration is beneficial, overall, to the United States' economy.
+Furthermore, the evidence suggests that on average, immigration has positive economic effects on the existing native population, but there is data to suggest that low-skilled immigration adversely affects low-skilled natives.
 Studies also show that immigrants have lower crime rates than natives in the United States.
 The economic, social, and political aspects of immigration have caused controversy regarding such issues as maintaining ethnic homogeneity, workers for employers versus jobs for non-immigrants, settlement patterns, impact on upward social mobility, crime, and voting behavior.